Supporting 25,000 student members and growing

-When will I receive the section A case study?
+When will I receive the Section A case study?

-You will be sent an email four weeks before the exam giving you access to a secure area of our website where you can download a copy of the section A case study.
+You will be sent an email four weeks before the exam giving you access to a secure area of our website where you can download a copy of the Section A case study.
 You will not be able to bring a copy into the exam room with you however a copy will be included within the exam paper.

-If for any reason you are unable to download the case study, you can obtain a copy from the exams team at CIPD or from your study centre.
+If for any reason you are unable to download the case study, you can obtain a copy from the exams team at the CIPD or from your study centre.
 While we make every effort to ensure the case study is readily available, it is the responsibility of each candidate to ensure they have access to the case study prior to the exam.